delvakwa/police_radio_to_mapping/README.md

 **_Note to Future DSI Cohorts:_**

->A primary contribution of our work is the [Broadcastify Archive Toolkit library](https://github.com/ljhopkins2/BArT).
-If you've selected this project, consider leveraging `BArT` to build a corpus of radio dispatch audio data on which to train your model.
+>A primary contribution of our work is the [python Broadcastify Archive Toolkit](https://github.com/ljhopkins2/pybartok).
+If you've selected this project, consider leveraging `pybartok` to build a corpus of radio dispatch audio data on which to train your model.
 We're also indebted to the [DSI-NY-7 Campfire Radio-to-Location](https://github.com/mchbmn/radio-to-location) and [DSI-CHI-7 Project Red Siren](https://github.com/project-red-siren-dsi-chi-cc7/deliverables), so...paying it forward.